pku-minic/MiniVM/src/vm/README.md

 When executing a `Call`/`CallExt` instruction, MiniVM will:

 1. Create a new memory pool, and push it to the memory pool stack.
-2. Check the parameter stack, if there are any values in it, pop them and add them to the memory pool, then assign symbol to it, such as `p0`, `p1`, etc.
+2. Check the operand stack, if there are any values in it, pop them and add them to the memory pool, then assign symbol to it, such as `p0`, `p1`, etc.
 3. Jump to target pc address, or call the specific external function.

 On the contrast, when executing a `Ret` instruction, MiniVM will: